 The walk goes in a loop over leafy paths and rusty little bridges.
 An easy hike that offers nature's entire palette of beauty on a very small surface.

 We don't have to go far to reach the gorge.
-Next to the path, the ground has flattened out 100 meters long and 10 meters deep ravine.
+Next to the path, the ground has flattened into a 100 meter long and 10 meter deep ravine.
 It looks like the earth has suddenly cracked.
 Water seeps from the ground from all around me.
 Small waterfalls form where I least expect it and the drops are swallowed up in the gorge and disappear.
 There are no fences or warning signs here.
 We simply stay on the path.

 A little higher up the hiking trail, the gorge turns into a wild stream that throws itself over large rocks, on its way to the gorge.
 We find a bench and sit down.
 The only thing that can be heard is the sound of the water, which echoes between the stones and the trees.
 But it sounds like a lot.
 You might think that moss would act as a natural damping insulation layer, but this is not the case.